How to choose the right typeface

 Visual is very much the font and how it looks, while tonal is the arrangement of words to form a message.
 Both of these elements need to harmonise and be sympathetic to each other.
 Use the values you decided earlier to understand what a font truly says and how a message looks when you compare it to what is written.
 The right font can amplify words in this way so the visual characteristics of a font are important to make the relationship work.

 Some of the characteristics to look out for are weights, roundness, length and how the font flows from letter to letter.
-You might be torn between serif, sans-serif, script or even hand-drawn styles.
-Each personality of a font will help evoke a feeling or message.
+You might be torn between serif, sans-serif (see our sans vs sans-serif piece for the differences) script fonts or even hand-drawn styles.
+Each font will help evoke a feeling or message.

 03. Think function